PoisonAlien/oncoprint-js/README.md

 **A comprehensive JavaScript/TypeScript library for creating interactive oncoprint visualizations from MAF files and metadata.**

-> 🧪 **Beta Release** - This library is in beta.
+> **Beta Release** - This library is in beta.
 Core functionality is stable and well-tested, but the API may evolve based on user feedback.
-Perfect for early adopters and testing!

 </div>